 Beach burns are a tempting way to deal with waste when you don’t have options.
 But remember those cans and tetra packs are plastic, not metal and paper, and burning plastic is about the most toxic thing you can do with it.
 Seriously, it’s better to bury it, and you wouldn’t do that – right?
 EPA studies now show that the relatively low temperatures of beach or backyard fires (as compared to commercial incinerators) for burning create staggeringly toxic emissions, and not just from plastics.

-It was a bummer to find this burn in an anchorage that was only a morning’s away from a place all that junk could have been disposed.
+It was a bummer to find this burn in an anchorage that was only a morning’s sail away from a place all that junk could have been disposed.

 Spoiling pristine Puerto Don Juan: I just can’t believe someone would think this is OK.